jwiegley/emacs-async/README.md

      'ignore)

 Note: Even when FINISH-FUNC is present, a future is still returned except that it yields no value (since the value is passed to FINISH-FUNC).
-Call `async-get' on such a future always returns nil.
-It can still be useful, however, as an argument to `async-ready' or `async-wait'.
+Calling `async-get` on such a future always returns nil.
+It can still be useful, however, as an argument to `async-ready` or `async-wait`.

 ## async-start-process

     async-start-process NAME PROGRAM FINISH-FUNC &rest PROGRAM-ARGS

 Start the executable PROGRAM asynchronously.
-See `async-start'.
+See `async-start`.
 PROGRAM is passed PROGRAM-ARGS, calling FINISH-FUNC with the process object when done.
 If FINISH-FUNC is nil, the future object will return the process object when the program is finished.